eiqanahmed/nba-game-outcome-predictor/README.md

 ## ⚙️ Overview:

 1. **Data Collection**:
    `get_data.py` scrapes NBA games from [basketball-reference.com](https://www.basketball-reference.com) using Playwright.
-Note: Currently the 'data/standings' in this repository has games from the beginning of the 2018 season to March 28, 2025.
+Note: Currently the 'data/standings' directory in this repository has games from the beginning of the 2018 season to March 28, 2025.

 2. **Data Parsing**:
    `parse_data.py` converts raw HTML box scores into a pandas dataframe that is saved as a CSV file.
 Running this file gives you a CSV file titled "nba_games.csv" which contains game data from the last 7 seasons.
 Note: The repository already contains a "nba_games.csv" file which has data from the beginning of the 2018 season to March 28, 2025.